-Stress and anxiety can affect how you breathe, which has flow-on effects on how your body and mind feels.
-Taking a few deep breaths can help slow your breathing and heart rate, relax your muscles, and calm your mind.A popular breathing method to reduce stress is to follow a 4-7-8 cadence for one-minute.
+Stress and anxiety can affect how you breathe, which has flow-on effects on how your body and mind feel.
+Taking a few deep breaths can help slow your breathing and heart rate, relax your muscles, and calm your mind.A popular breathing method to reduce stress is to follow a 4-7-8 cadence for one minute.
 Here’s how.

 Breathe out completely through your mouth.

 1. Start a counter (watch or phone)

 2. Breathe in quietly through your nose for 4 seconds.

 4. Making a whoosh sound, breathe out through your mouth for 8 seconds.

 5. Repeat steps 2 to 4 for four “cycles.”

 8. Stress management through science-based nutrients

 By using the techniques above you can use periodic stress and relaxation to maintain a healthy life balance.
 You may also want to incorporate high-quality supplements like the to help balance stress hormones for a healthy stress response.